ndoxx/chatbot/README.md

 >> make chatbot

 I lazily hard-wired CmakeLists.txt to use the Clang7 C++ compiler.
-Just comment/replace lines 3-21.
+Just comment/replace lines 3-21 if needed.
+Your compiler must be able to handle C++17 code.

 # Usage
 "Wizard" mode: